foliant-docs/foliantcontrib.history/README.md

 `revision`
 :   Revision or branch name to use.
 Branches that are used for stable releases must have the same names in all listed repositories.

+`name_from_readme`
+:   Flag that tells the preprocessor to try to use the content of the first heading of README file in each listed repository as the repo name.
+If the flag set to `false`, or an attempt to get the first heading content is unsuccessful, the repo name will be based on the repo URL.

+`readme`
+:   Path to README file.
+README files must be located at the same paths in all listed repositories.

 `from`
 :   Data source to generate history: `changelog`—changelog file, `tags`—tags, `commits`—all commits.
 Data sources of the same type will be used for all listed repositories.